I’m not a lawyer, and you probably aren’t one either, so the following is in plain English.

 Please communicate with me via EMAIL as my inbox is my to-do list.
 I don’t use social media even though you may find old accounts on there.
 Social media interactions will be ignored.
 If we’ve worked together already, you already know my email address.
 If not, use this contact form.

 There won’t be hidden charges.
 I’ll tell you ahead of time if additional costs apply or if you’re asking for features that aren’t included in the website packages.
-Any additional work past the basic installation will be billed at $100/hr (USD)* in 15-minute increments.
+Any additional work past the basic installation will be billed at $140/hr (USD)* in 15-minute increments ($35/15-minutes).

-*This is my rate for 2021.
-I reserve the right to change it annually.
+*This is my rate for 2023.
+I reserve the right to change it in the future.

 GoCreate.me is a one-woman business.
 I reserve the right to contract other parties to help me if the demand from the author community calls for it in the future.
 Rest assured that I will train/oversee those folks properly, though.
 I do care.
 Writers are my peeps!

-For website packages, I will require a 50% deposit (minus the pre-paid $49 consultation fee) prior to beginning work.
+For website packages, I will require a 50% deposit (minus the pre-paid $70 consultation fee) prior to beginning work.
 That deposit is non-refundable once I have begun work on your site.
-The final 50% payment will be due when going live OR immediately after having completed all of my share of work on your server.
-If you are unable to populate the rest of your books or finalize other aspects of your site right away through no fault of GoCreate.me’s part, then I still deserve to get paid after completing the work.
-I will take your website live when you contact me and request it, at no extra cost as long as the final invoice was paid in full and no extra work was requested thereafter.
+The final 50% payment will be due when going live OR after having completed all of my share of work on your server (see Final Payment above).

 Should GoCreate.me become unable to finish a contract due to no fault on the client’s side, then a decision on a partial refund would be made on a case-by-case basis.